-The Lynchburg College community can now take a peek inside the new residence hall that will be built, beginning this summer.
+The University of Lynchburg community can now take a peek inside the new residence hall that will be built, beginning this summer.
 A new video tour, released today, uses a three-dimensional model to guide viewers through the residence hall as students and faculty explain the facility’s new features.

 This comes a few weeks after the community got to see detailed conceptual drawings of the project.
 As one might imagine, the conceptual drawings for the project — the first major residence hall built at Lynchburg in 50 years — have created a stir on campus.